jeremyzyang/full_funnel/README.md

 # full_funnel

+This repo is a supplement to Harvard Business School Case 525-065: Full-Funnel Advertising on TikTok.

 It contains two notebooks that simulate and analyze a full-funnel advertising experiment.

 The data is illustrative in nature and may not correspond to the company’s actual circumstances.